adrybakov/wulfric/docs/source/user-guide/usage/visualization.rst

 .. note::

-    There are much better visualization software exist and wulfric is not intended to be used as one. simple visualization capabilities were written historically for the quick debugging and later on used for the automatic creation of the examples in the :ref:`user-guide_conventions_bravais-lattices` pages.
+    There are much better visualization software exist and wulfric is not intended to be used as one. simple visualization capabilities were written historically for quick debugging and later on used for the automatic creation of the examples in the :ref:`user-guide_conventions_bravais-lattices` pages.

 For the full technical reference see :ref:`api_visualization`